grd/FreePDM/ConceptOfDesign/FreePDM_03-DesignDecisions.md

   - If Using the _Add-on Manager_ see: the [Workebench start kit](https://github.com/FreeCAD/freecad.workbench_starterkit)
   - Another important Thread about the [_Add-on Manager_ Redesign](https://forum.freecad.org/viewtopic.php?f=9&t=64628)

-Specially the Add-on manager can help for at least (semi-)centralised updates.
+Specially and at the very least, the Add-on manager can help with (semi-)centralised updates.

 _Note: How does the GUI interact with the user?_

 ### Used programming language

-In the case of the web interface, it can be programmed with Javascript or Python (there are more but these are most well known).
+In the case of the web interface, it can be programmed with Javascript or Python (there are other options but these two are most well known languages).

 In the case of a local program, Python can be a good option too.
-This is also due to its interoperating well with FreeCAD and the FreeCAD [Add-on Manager](https://wiki.freecad.org/Std_AddonMgr).
+This is also due to it interoperating well with FreeCAD and the FreeCAD [Add-on Manager](https://wiki.freecad.org/Std_AddonMgr).

 What are pros/cons of the Add-on manager: